rapka/polemics-md/billionaire-burner.md

 Before entering politics, Browne spent 13 years [working](https://cip.gov.ag/invest-caribbean-2017/meet-the-speakers/gaston-browne) as a senior manager for the Swiss American Banking Group, a bank founded by controversial businessman Bruce Rappaport.
 During this time, both Rappaport and Swiss American were been [accused](https://www.theguardian.com/uk/2009/mar/11/antigua-isle-of-man) of various forms of financial misconduct, including a lawsuit filed by the US Department of Justice to recover over $7 million of alleged drug trafficking money.
 This investigation was [also hindered by a hurricane](https://www.wsj.com/articles/SB909949302963124000), with the bank claiming that records "were not available because Hurricane Luis apparently destroyed the Friars Hill branch".

 Since then, PLH's development plans have continued despite concerns of environmental destruction and a [complaint from the United Nations Human Rights office](https://spcommreports.ohchr.org/TMResultsBase/DownLoadPublicCommunicationFile?gId=26336).
 The Barbuda Ocean Club's [website](https://barbudaoceanclub.com/) invites guests to "escape to a private paradise in the eastern Carribean" alongside footage of tourists playing golf and enjoying the beach.
+The website also advertises the nearby Nobu Barbuda restaurant, which is part of Robert De Nrio's Paradaise Found Nobu resort.
 As of this writing, more than half of the listed properties on the island have been sold.

 ### Rokit vs. The Sports World